roots/bud/sources/@roots/bud-react/docs/01-react-refresh.md

 bud.typescript.useBabel(false)
 ```

-then the `react-refresh-typescript` transformer will be automatically enabled.
+then `react-refresh-typescript` transformer will be automatically enabled.
 To disable this:

 ```ts
 bud.react.refresh.disable()
 ```

+If you are using `babel` then fast refresh will be handled by babel (it is the best supported of all options).

 #### SWC

-This is not currently supported but will be in the near future.
+By default, fast refresh is enabled in `development` when using SWC.

+If you are using a custom `.swcrc` file you will need to supply your own configuration.

 #### ESBuild